Baptismal regeneration: Early Church

 One of the earliest of the Church Fathers to enunciate clearly and unambiguously the doctrine of baptismal regeneration ("the idea that salvation happens at and by water baptism duly administered") was Cyprian (c.
 200 – 258): "While he attributed all the saving energy to the grace of God, he considered the 'laver of saving water' the instrument of God that makes a person 'born again,' receiving a new life and putting off the self-centred life that he had previously lived.
 The 'water of new birth' animated him to new life by the Spirit of holiness working in his spirit through it."

-Clement of Rome, Ignatius of Antioch and Polycarp are silent on the issue, however the Epistle of Barnabas, the Shepherd of Hermas, Theophilus, Justin Martyr, Clement of Alexandria and Tertullian among others connected following Christ in baptism with salvation.
-Baptismal regeneration was also affirmed by Origen and Augustine.
+Clement of Rome, Ignatius of Antioch and Polycarp are silent on the issue, however the Epistle of Barnabas, the Shepherd of Hermas, Theophilus, Justin Martyr, Clement of Alexandria, and Tertullian, among others connected following Christ in baptism with salvation.
+Baptismal regeneration was also affirmed by Origen and Augustine of Hippo.

 Later, according to Augustine, Pelagius denied that infant baptism forgives sins.
-Celestius, who was a disciple of Pelagius, denied the necessity of infant baptism for salvation, as infants were not yet sinners.
+Caelestius, who was a disciple of Pelagius, denied the necessity of infant baptism for an infant's salvation, as infants were not yet sinners.

-Some have argued that the Jovinianists and Paulicians didn’t believe in baptismal regeneration.
+Some have argued that the Jovinianists and Paulicians did not believe in baptismal regeneration.
 The Messalians believed that Baptism was only optional.

-Gavin Ortlund has argued that regenerative language used by some early Church Fathers, could be more complex than implying a causative relationship, him stating: "the sign and the thing signified often stand in one for the other", he pointed to Cyril of Jerusalem as seeing Cornelius being saved at the moment of faith, yet connecting baptism as regenerative for him, without being causative.
-However Gavin's arguments were disputed by Trent Horn, criticizing his arguments as not being supported by most scholars.
+Gavin Ortlund has argued that regenerative language used by some early Church Fathers does not necessarily imply a causative relationship involving the act of baptism itself, stating: "the sign and the thing signified often stand in one for the other".
+He cites Cyril of Jerusalem as seeing Cornelius being saved at the moment of faith, yet connecting baptism as regenerative for him, without being causative.
+However Ortlund's arguments were disputed by Trent Horn, who argued that Ortlund's view of attitudes among the early fathers is a minority view among even Protestant scholars.

 Medieval

 Thomas Aquinas believed in the necessity of baptism.

-Petr Chelčický did not believe that baptism by itself could save but is a part of the process of salvation which included instruction, confirmation and discipleship.
+Petr Chelčický held that baptism by itself could not save, but was a part of the larger process of salvation, which included instruction, confirmation, and discipleship.
 Renerius Saccho, writing against the Waldensians, stated that the Waldensians believed that the "ablution which is given to infants profits nothing".

 Reformation

-In the Protestant Reformation, baptismal regeneration was denied by Ulrich Zwingli, but was affirmed by Martin Luther.
-All Anabaptist writers deny baptismal regeneration for infants, as they are as yet unable to sin or repent.
-Acts 2:37-38: "Now when they heard this, they were cut to the heart, and said to Peter and the rest of the apostles, "Men and brethren, what shall we do?"
-38 Then Peter said to them, "Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit."
-But most Anabaptists do believe in baptismal regeneration for a truly repentant sinner who is old enough to understand what sin is, and who requests baptism for himself.
+Among the Protestant Reformers, baptismal regeneration was denied by Huldrych Zwingli, but was affirmed by Martin Luther.
+All Anabaptist writers deny baptismal regeneration for infants on the grounds that they are unable to sin or repent; has Peter commanding baptism, alongside a reference to repentance, "for the forgiveness of your sins" ("And Peter said to them, 'Repent and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit.'").
+Most Anabaptists, however, do believe in baptismal regeneration for a truly repentant sinner who is old enough to understand what sin is, and who requests baptism for himself.